 NordVPN is an application which is being run by your hardware, so by definition it will use some system resources, and in turn, those resources will have an impact on the battery life of a portable device.
 While there have been some anecdotal reports in the past about NordVPN being a bit of a battery hog, those were from some time back, and it should be no more intensive than any other VPN app.

 Does NordVPN work in China?

 NordVPN claims its service can indeed function in China.
 You may simply be able to use one of the NordVPN apps to connect to any server when in China, or for potentially better results, use the firm's Obfuscated Servers feature.
-For more details on that, check out this blog post (opens in new tab) (and you might want to have a quick watch of the above video).
+Check out our guide on the best China VPN for more information